 That’s the average price of the cheapest pint there, which is actually pretty cheap.
 Maybe my frame of reference has been warped by living in London.
 And, when the Elizabeth line opens, the crowds will leave, the ambient 40 degree heat will dissipate, and it will become a line like any other.

 The Central Line boasts both the cheapest overall pub (£1.89 Kozel, the New Fairlop Oak, Fairlop) and the cheapest independent pub (£2.00, Best Bitter, the Salmon & Ball, Bethnal Green).
 Neither of those beers were common recurring beer brands to crop up in the cheapest category.

-The central line also had the only gay pub I surveyed, the City of Quebec, near Marble Arch, which was the most expensive pub on the line by their most popular pint, a £6.05 Camden Hells.
+The central line also had the only gay pub I surveyed (or at least, the only one I realised was a gay pub), the City of Quebec, near Marble Arch, which was the most expensive pub on the line by their most popular pint, a £6.05 Camden Hells.

 Gay pubs are in decline.
 There’s been a couple of high-profile disappearances – the Joiner’s Arms, the George & Dragon – and there’s a bunch of factors contributing to the decline.
-For example, ‘rent increases and development’ mentions this article or more frequently argued, gay dating apps destroying the scene.
-Then there’s just increasing tolerance of homosexuality generally in spaces which aren’t specifically gay.
-The City of Quebec’s description on Google mentions that its patronage are generally older gay men.
+For example, this article points to ‘rent increases and development’ or more frequently argued, gay dating apps destroying the scene.
+Then there’s just the widespread tolerance of homosexuality generally in spaces which aren’t specifically gay.

 1. The cheapest line: the Metropolitan line